turambar928/turambar928.github.io/_pages/about.md

 <span class='anchor' id='projects'></span>
 # Projects

-I maintain and contribute to various open-source projects, focusing on AI, NLP, and web development.
+I maintain and contribute to various open-source projects, focusing on AI, NLP, Enbedding systems and web development.
 These projects demonstrate my technical skills and commitment to sharing knowledge with the community.
 You can view them on my [GitHub profile](https://github.com/turambar928).

 <span class='anchor' id='skills'></span>